0day-ci/linux/Documentation/admin-guide/cputopology.rst

 	human-readable list of cpuX's hardware threads within the same drawer_id.
+	The format is like 0-3, 8-11, 14,17.
+The maximum size is PAGE_SIZE,
+	so the tail of the string will be trimmed while its size is larger than PAGE_SIZE.

 Architecture-neutral, drivers/base/topology.c, exports these attributes.
 However, the book and drawer related sysfs files will only be created if